 - keep your bedroom at 18oC all night

-If you're aged under 65 and healthy, you can safely have your house cooler than 18oC as long as you're comfortable.
+If you're aged under 65 and healthy, you can safely heat your home to cooler than 18oC as long as you're comfortable.

 Cold weather benefits

-You’ll need to claim it if you’ve not had it before and any of the following apply:
+You’ll need to claim them if you’ve not had them before, and if any of the following apply:

 - you don’t get benefits or a State Pension